DIY Doorstep Photography

 Published on

 This is a great way to capture some informal family snapshots during this time when we can’t get out and about.
+These photographs help document the unique moments of this year and preserve memories of everyday life, showing how life continues despite the challenges.
+I feel lucky to be able to capture these moments, even in difficult circumstances.
 It is important to document this time to allow us to reflect in later years, but not everyone can afford to hire a professional photographer at this time.
 You may have been on a reduced salary due to being furloughed or (if you are like me) you might also want to wait until the hairdressers reopen before you spend money on a portrait.
 In this blog I will share my tips on how to produce your own doorstep portraits.

 Step 1 - Equipment